How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 2. Procurement Example

-Procurement is an important function in many companies, and this dashboard shows the quality of procurement processes in order to decrease costs and save time.
+Procurement is an important function in many companies, and this example shows the quality of procurement processes in order to decrease costs and save time.

-In this procurement dashboard, we can see a clear flow of metrics focused on quality, an essential part of procurement departments across the globe.
-The goal of such a dashboard is to improve relationships with suppliers, generate better contracts, and establish a data-driven environment.
+This procurement dashboard shows a clear flow of metrics focused on quality, an essential part of global procurement departments.
+Such a dashboard aims to improve supplier relationships, generate better contracts, and establish a data-driven environment.

 On the left side, we can see clear stats about the quality KPIs compared to the previous month.
 The green and red colors clearly show if there was a negative or positive growth that will, ultimately, affect your bottom line.
-On the right side, there are sections dedicated to the return cost analysis, supplier quality rating, and project analysis.
+On the right side are sections dedicated to the return cost analysis, supplier quality rating, and project analysis.
 These sections tell a more detailed story about the performance of suppliers and spend under management.
-To be able to make better decisions in the future, such procurement analysis is critical for evaluating which supplier has more positive results and what can you do to negotiate future contracts.
+Such procurement analysis is critical for evaluating which supplier has more positive results and what you can do to negotiate future contracts.

 3. Human Resources Department

-One of the most critical departments of a company, human resources has developed into a data-driven function that needs to look at numbers as much as people.
-That's why a modern HR dashboard helps professionals to look at different data touchpoints, and ensure great candidate experience, and positive professional development.
+One of the most critical departments of a company, human resources, has developed into a data-driven function that needs to look at numbers as much as people.
+That's why a modern HR dashboard helps professionals look at different data touchpoints and ensure a great candidate experience and positive professional development.

-This dashboard has talent metrics as its focal point, expressed for the first quarter of the year.
-A clear overview of metrics such as the number of employees, monthly salary, and vacancies are clearly expressed on the top left part while hiring stats, turnover rate, and fired talents are right below.
-These visuals can tell you which departments have the highest turnover and HR professionals can dig deeper into the reasons and future improvements of their HR analytics processes.
+This example has talent data as its focal point for the year's first quarter.
+A simple overview of the number of employees, monthly salary, and vacancies are clearly expressed on the top left part, while hiring stats, turnover rate, and fired talents are right below.
+These visuals can tell you which departments have the highest turnover, and HR professionals can dig deeper into the reasons for and future improvements in their HR analytics processes.

-The right part has 2 main areas: talent satisfaction expressed as NPS, and talent rating.
+The right part has two main areas: talent satisfaction expressed as NPS and talent rating.
 These metrics help to assess a company's atmosphere and give a base for HR professionals to investigate and brainstorm on how to increase satisfaction but also understand the quality of employees and potential improvements.

 If you want to dig deeper into the recruiting process, we suggest you read our guide on recruitment metrics.